-Total of your bill before voucher and sales tax: $45
+Total of meal prior to discount or voucher and sales tax: $45

-Total of your bill before gift card and sales tax: $37.23
+Total of meal prior to gift card and sales tax: $37.23

 Remember that this is your waiter’s or waitress’s profession.
 They rely upon tips to pay their household expenses, car payment and other bills.
 If you pay them less simply because you pay less, you are hurting them financially.
 If you enjoy your dining experience, thank them — don’t short them in their pay.